Accepted Article Preview

 Land-sea clutter classification is essential for boosting the target positioning accuracy of skywave over-the-horizon radar.
 This classification process involves discriminating whether each azimuth-range cell in the Range-Doppler (RD) map is overland or sea.
 Traditional deep learning methods for this task require extensive, high-quality, and class-balanced labeled samples, leading to long training periods and high costs.
 In addition, these methods typically use a single azimuth-range cell clutter without considering intra-class and inter-class relationships, resulting in poor model performance.
 To address these challenges, this study analyzes the correlation between adjacent azimuth-range cells, and converts land-sea clutter data from Euclidean space into graph data in non-Euclidean space, thereby incorporating sample relationships.
 We propose a Multi-Channel Graph Convolutional Networks (MC-GCN) for land-sea clutter classification.
 MC-GCN decomposes graph data from a single channel into multiple channels, each containing a single type of edge and a weight matrix.
 This approach restricts node information aggregation, effectively reducing node attribute misjudgment caused by data heterogeneity.
 For validation, RD maps from various seasons, times, and detection areas were selected.
 Based on radar parameters, data characteristics, and sample proportions, we construct a land-sea clutter original dataset containing 12 different scenes and a land-sea clutter scarce dataset containing 36 different configurations.
 The effectiveness of MC-GCN is confirmed, with the approach outperforming state-of-the-art classification methods with a classification accuracy of at least 92%.
 Land-sea clutter classification is essential for boosting the target positioning accuracy of skywave over-the-horizon radar.
 This classification process involves discriminating whether each azimuth-range cell in the Range-Doppler (RD) map is overland or sea.
 Traditional deep learning methods for this task require extensive, high-quality, and class-balanced labeled samples, leading to long training periods and high costs.
 In addition, these methods typically use a single azimuth-range cell clutter without considering intra-class and inter-class relationships, resulting in poor model performance.
 To address these challenges, this study analyzes the correlation between adjacent azimuth-range cells, and converts land-sea clutter data from Euclidean space into graph data in non-Euclidean space, thereby incorporating sample relationships.
 We propose a Multi-Channel Graph Convolutional Networks (MC-GCN) for land-sea clutter classification.
 MC-GCN decomposes graph data from a single channel into multiple channels, each containing a single type of edge and a weight matrix.
 This approach restricts node information aggregation, effectively reducing node attribute misjudgment caused by data heterogeneity.
 For validation, RD maps from various seasons, times, and detection areas were selected.
 Based on radar parameters, data characteristics, and sample proportions, we construct a land-sea clutter original dataset containing 12 different scenes and a land-sea clutter scarce dataset containing 36 different configurations.
 The effectiveness of MC-GCN is confirmed, with the approach outperforming state-of-the-art classification methods with a classification accuracy of at least 92%.

-In non-inductive radar vital sign monitoring, frequency-modulated radars (such as frequency modulated continuous wave and ultra wideband) are more effective than continuous wave radars at distinguishing targets from clutter in terms of distance.
+In non-inductive radar vital sign monitoring, frequency-modulated radars (such as Frequency Modulated Continuous Wave (FMCW) and Ultra WideBand (UWB)) are more effective than Continuous Wave (CW) radars at distinguishing targets from clutter in terms of distance.
 Using range Fourier transform, the heartbeat and breathing signals can be extracted from quasi-static targets across various distance intervals, thereby improving monitoring accuracy.
-However, the commonly used range fast Fourier transform presents certain limitations: The breathing amplitude of the subject may cross the range bin boundary, compromising signal integrity, while breathing movements can cause amplitude modulation of physiological signals, hindering waveform recovery.
+However, the commonly used range Fast Fourier Transform (FFT) presents certain limitations: The breathing amplitude of the subject may cross the range bin boundary, compromising signal integrity, while breathing movements can cause amplitude modulation of physiological signals, hindering waveform recovery.
 To address these reasons, we propose an algorithm architecture featuring range tap reconstruction and dynamic demodulation.
 We tested the algorithm performance in simulations and experiments for the cross range bin cases.
-Simulation results indicate that processing signals crossing range bins with our algorithm improves the signal-to-noise ratio by 17 ± 5 dB.
-In addition, experiments recorded Doppler heartbeat diagram (DHD) signals from eight subjects, comparing the consistency between the DHD signals and the ballistocardiogram.
-The root means square error of the C–C interval in the DHD signal relative to the J–J interval in the BCG signal was 21.58 ± 13.26 ms (3.40% ± 2.08%).
-In non-inductive radar vital sign monitoring, frequency-modulated radars (such as frequency modulated continuous wave and ultra wideband) are more effective than continuous wave radars at distinguishing targets from clutter in terms of distance.
+Simulation results indicate that processing signals crossing range bins with our algorithm improves the signal-to-noise ratio by 17±5 dB.
+In addition, experiments recorded Doppler Heartbeat Diagram (DHD) signals from eight subjects, comparing the consistency between the DHD signals and the ballistocardiogram.
+The root means square error of the C-C interval in the DHD signal relative to the J-J interval in the BallistoCardioGram (BCG) signal was 21.58±13.26 ms (3.40%±2.08%).
+In non-inductive radar vital sign monitoring, frequency-modulated radars (such as Frequency Modulated Continuous Wave (FMCW) and Ultra WideBand (UWB)) are more effective than Continuous Wave (CW) radars at distinguishing targets from clutter in terms of distance.
 Using range Fourier transform, the heartbeat and breathing signals can be extracted from quasi-static targets across various distance intervals, thereby improving monitoring accuracy.
-However, the commonly used range fast Fourier transform presents certain limitations: The breathing amplitude of the subject may cross the range bin boundary, compromising signal integrity, while breathing movements can cause amplitude modulation of physiological signals, hindering waveform recovery.
+However, the commonly used range Fast Fourier Transform (FFT) presents certain limitations: The breathing amplitude of the subject may cross the range bin boundary, compromising signal integrity, while breathing movements can cause amplitude modulation of physiological signals, hindering waveform recovery.
 To address these reasons, we propose an algorithm architecture featuring range tap reconstruction and dynamic demodulation.
 We tested the algorithm performance in simulations and experiments for the cross range bin cases.
-Simulation results indicate that processing signals crossing range bins with our algorithm improves the signal-to-noise ratio by 17 ± 5 dB.
-In addition, experiments recorded Doppler heartbeat diagram (DHD) signals from eight subjects, comparing the consistency between the DHD signals and the ballistocardiogram.
-The root means square error of the C–C interval in the DHD signal relative to the J–J interval in the BCG signal was 21.58 ± 13.26 ms (3.40% ± 2.08%).
+Simulation results indicate that processing signals crossing range bins with our algorithm improves the signal-to-noise ratio by 17±5 dB.
+In addition, experiments recorded Doppler Heartbeat Diagram (DHD) signals from eight subjects, comparing the consistency between the DHD signals and the ballistocardiogram.
+The root means square error of the C-C interval in the DHD signal relative to the J-J interval in the BallistoCardioGram (BCG) signal was 21.58±13.26 ms (3.40%±2.08%).

 Amidst the global aging trend and a growing emphasis on healthy living, there is an increased demand for unobtrusive home health monitoring systems.
 However, the current mainstream detection methods in this regard suffer from low privacy trust, poor electromagnetic compatibility, and high manufacturing costs.
 To address these challenges, this paper introduces a noncontact vital signal collection device using Ultrasonic radar (U-Sodar), including a set of hardware based on a three-transmitter four-receiver Multiple Input Multiple Output (MIMO) architecture and a set of signal processing algorithms.
 The U-Sodar local oscillator uses frequency division technology with low phase noise and high detection accuracy; the receiver employs front-end direct sampling technology to simplify the involved structure and effectively reduce external noise, and the transmitter uses an adjustable PWM direct drive to emit various ultrasonic waveforms, possessing software-defined ultrasonic system characteristics.
 The signal processing algorithm of U-Sodar adopts the graph processing technique of signal chord length and realizes accurate recovery of signal phase under 5 dB Signal-to-noise ratio (SNR) using picture filtering and then reconstruction.
 Experimental tests on the U-Sodar system demonstrated its anti-interference and penetration capabilities, proving that ultrasonic penetration relies on material porosity rather than intermedium vibration conduction.
 The minimum measurable displacement for a given SNR with correct demodulation probability is also derived.
 The results of actual human vital sign signal measurement experiments indicate that U-Sodar can accurately measure respiration and heartbeat at 3.0 m and 1.5 m, respectively, and the heartbeat waveforms can be measured within 1.0 m.
 Overall, the experimental results demonstrate the feasibility and application potential of U-Sodar in noncontact vital sign detection.
 Amidst the global aging trend and a growing emphasis on healthy living, there is an increased demand for unobtrusive home health monitoring systems.
 However, the current mainstream detection methods in this regard suffer from low privacy trust, poor electromagnetic compatibility, and high manufacturing costs.
 To address these challenges, this paper introduces a noncontact vital signal collection device using Ultrasonic radar (U-Sodar), including a set of hardware based on a three-transmitter four-receiver Multiple Input Multiple Output (MIMO) architecture and a set of signal processing algorithms.
 The U-Sodar local oscillator uses frequency division technology with low phase noise and high detection accuracy; the receiver employs front-end direct sampling technology to simplify the involved structure and effectively reduce external noise, and the transmitter uses an adjustable PWM direct drive to emit various ultrasonic waveforms, possessing software-defined ultrasonic system characteristics.
 The signal processing algorithm of U-Sodar adopts the graph processing technique of signal chord length and realizes accurate recovery of signal phase under 5 dB Signal-to-noise ratio (SNR) using picture filtering and then reconstruction.
 Experimental tests on the U-Sodar system demonstrated its anti-interference and penetration capabilities, proving that ultrasonic penetration relies on material porosity rather than intermedium vibration conduction.
 The minimum measurable displacement for a given SNR with correct demodulation probability is also derived.
 The results of actual human vital sign signal measurement experiments indicate that U-Sodar can accurately measure respiration and heartbeat at 3.0 m and 1.5 m, respectively, and the heartbeat waveforms can be measured within 1.0 m.
 Overall, the experimental results demonstrate the feasibility and application potential of U-Sodar in noncontact vital sign detection.